killerducky/deja-queue/src/notes.md

 ## VIP user

+- [?] filter playlists and only queue those playlists
+  - [ ] Have something implemented, needs testing
 - [ ] Even smaller window size support -- especially vertical
-- [ ] filter playlists and only queue those playlists
 - [ ] full screen playlist/database
 - [ ] thumb with weird aspect ratio -- tabulator doing something?
 - [ ] filter X should be there even when not in focus